love1024/ngx-oneforall/projects/ngx-oneforall-docs/src/app/categories/services/pages/local-storage-service/index.md

   increaseCount() {
   this.count.update(c => c + 1);
-  // This will throw an error as assigning string to a number this.localStorageService.set(this.key, '1');
+  // Typescript will throw an error as assigning string to a number this.localStorageService.set(this.key, '1');
   }
 }